 7 ways to avoid bullet points (try these simple design alternatives)03/10/16

-Avoid bullet points by using these simple 7 alternative layouts:
+Ways to avoid bullet points by using these simple 7 alternative layouts:

 Let’s start on your quest to avoid bullet points here:

-a typical example of a PowerPoint seen in way too many corporate presentations.
+A typical example of a PowerPoint seen in way too many corporate presentations.
 It literally just states the points without any visual pazzazz to engage audience members.
 So, the chances of audience members paying attention are slim.
 Indeed, some audience members have even died of boredom* while being inflicted with such slides (hence the phrase “Death by PowerPoint”)